jidet1/NeuroNexus/README.md

 # NeuroNexus

-**NeuroNexus** is a collection of beginner-friendly AI and Python mini-projects designed to build a foundational understanding of artificial intelligence, game theory, and basic natural language processing (NLP).
+**This** is a collection of beginner-friendly AI and Python mini-projects designed to build a foundational understanding of artificial intelligence, game theory, and basic natural language processing (NLP).

 ---